GridPane simplifies the process of deploying WordPress sites in a much more secure manner than the traditional WordPress 5 Minute Installation.

 Once you have entered the appropriate configuration parameters to suit your needs click Add site to being deploying your Serious WordPress site on GridPane.

 Step 3.
-Wait patiently while GridPane deploys your WordPress Site
+Wait a few moments while GridPane deploys your WordPress Site

 Once the deployment is complete the spinner progress notifications will be replaced by green ticked checkboxes and the DB icon will turn green.

-Visit your site by going visiting the admin ur at either
+Visit your site by going visiting the admin URL at either

 Depending on whether you have enabled an SSL or not.
 You will be redirected to the WordPress login page.